BaronChen/url2pdf-netcore/README.md

-# Smaple project with .Net Core and Puppeteer
+# Sample project with .Net Core and Puppeteer

 This is a sample project that use .net core NodetServices to utilise Puppeteer nodejs API.